Computer Siksha

 Below the navigation bar

 Correct Answer: C — Browser tab or title bar The content inside the <title> tag appears on the browser’s tab and in the title bar.
 It does not appear in the visible body of the webpage.
-Furthermore, search engines use it as the page title in search results, making it important for SEO.
+Furthermore, search engines use it as the page title in search results, consequently making it important for SEO.
 Therefore, always write a clear and descriptive title that accurately represents your page’s content.

 Heading Tags